stanbar/stanbar/README.md

 Software developer and PhD student in informatics.

-Professionally, my research interests are in the area of blockchains, cryptography and secure computation.
+My research interests are in the area of blockchains, cryptography and secure computation.

-I combine the world of scientific theory and business practice.
+I bridge the gap between scientific theory and practical business applications.

 My lifelong goal is to find the universal formula for a happy and meaningful life.